ferjencoder/ferjencoder/README.md

 </p>

-#### Other stuff interests i have...

-- Digital Photoraphy
+<h3 align="left">I am also interested in...</h3>

+- Digital photography: I love capturing moments and exploring the creative possibilities of photography.
+- AI: As a tech enthusiast, I am fascinated by the potential of AI to transform industries and improve lives.
-- Team coffee & dog person
+- Team coffee & dog person: I enjoy bonding with my team over a cup of coffee and taking care of my furry friend.